-Keith Myerscough
+Dr Keith Myerscough

-Keith has presented conference papers on the social history of commercial swimming.
-He has written peer reviewed articles and book chapters on individual Natationists and swimming clubs in Lancashire.
 Keith began his career as a teacher of physical education within the State School sector before moving on to manage the UK’s first basketball/netball facility in Stockport, Greater Manchester.
 He returned to teaching in the FE/HE sectors in 1999.
-Keith took early retirement from his post as a Senior Lecturer in Sport Studies at the University Centre, Blackpool in 2014.
-Keith has researched and published a book entitled Joey Nuttall Champion Swimmer of the World – “The Stalybridge Merman”.
+He took early retirement from his post as a Senior Lecturer in Sport Studies at the University Centre, Blackpool in 2014.

 - Industrial Heritage (Part 1) – Cotton Lancashire’s Victorian Swimming Baths